Prof. David Wild

 University of Warwick

 My research interests are in the field of statistical bioinformatics; in particular in the application of Bayesian statistical machine learning techniques to problems in systems biology, functional genomics and proteomics.

 In the forthcoming era of genomic medicine and agriculture, genome sequences and other forms of high-throughput data such as gene expression, alternative splicing, DNA methylation, histone acetylation, and protein abundances will be routinely measured for large numbers of people and crop species.
 New approaches to synthetic protein design offer the long-term potential for novel biotechnological and therapeutic applications.
 Statistical and computational methodology will be essential to realizing the promise of these technological developments.

-My research is funded by the U.K. Biotechnology and Biological Sciences Research Council (SABR and SYSMO initiatives), the U.K. Engineering and Physical Sciences Research Council, the European Union, the Leverhulme Trust, and the U.S. National Science Foundation and National Institutes of Health.
+My research has been funded by the U.K. Biotechnology and Biological Sciences Research Council (SABR and SYSMO initiatives), the U.K. Engineering and Physical Sciences Research Council, the European Union, the Leverhulme Trust, and the U.S. National Science Foundation and National Institutes of Health.